 Optimizing Turbine Performance and Profitability

-Apex is a leading advocate for implementing modern, proactive asset management strategies, including platforms to address turbine performance and profitability.
+Apex is a leading pioneer of implementing modern, proactive clean energy asset management strategies, including platforms to address turbine performance and profitability.

 Optimal performance and increased asset reliability and availability are two common goals among asset management teams across the wind industry.
 Unfortunately, many wind farm operators are addressing these goals through a reactive strategy—that is, they are using only historical data to optimize assets for increased reliability.
 This approach is typically used to address performance or reliability issues in response to asset failure or on prescribed calendar-based intervals and is not suitable for an entire class of assets given the particularities of the wind industry (i.e., varying environmental conditions from site to site, assets subject to different loads even at the same site, and so on).